Why Administrators Choose STEMwork

 STEMwork is based on a clear set of design principles and the 2021-22 pilot is being thoroughly evaluated for outcomes, effectiveness, and fidelity of implementation by the Friday Institute for Educational Excellence at NC State University.

-Teachers will participate in teams of approximately five each, facilitated by a trained Kenan Fellow alumnus from the region.
-As they progress through the program orientation, site visits, and sequence of lessons, they will collaborate with team members and their facilitator to produce and implement a PBL unit that is relevant to their students and connected to a local business or industry.
+STEMwork Scholars participate in teams of approximately five each, facilitated by a trained Kenan Fellow alumnus from the region.
+As they progress through the program orientation, site visits, and sequence of lessons, they collaborate with team members and their facilitator to produce and implement a PBL unit that is relevant to their students and connected to a local business or industry.

 Research on Project-Based Learning (PBL) has shown the approach to yield numerous benefits, particularly in terms of student engagement and building competencies essential to college and career readiness.
 A number of studies have also provided evidence of growth in academic achievement.

-- A study looking at impacts of PBL on how students learn math and science found significant differences in post test scores between control groups and experimental groups in 2nd and 5th grades.
-In both grades, the experimental group who experienced the PBL curriculum outperformed the control group (Mida Learning Technologies 2016).
+A study looking at the impacts of PBL on how students learn math and science found that students who experienced PBL curriculum outperformed the control group (Mida Learning Technologies 2016).

 Student Engagement & Essential Skills